nbicocchi/learn-microservices/modules/tools/slides/8 - Logs.md

 }
 ```

-With Lombok, it can be further simplified to:
+With Lombok, it can be further simplified: the only thing to do is add `@Log4j2` decorator to our classes.
+Then, we can use `log` variable (implicitly provided by Lombok for us).

 ```java
 @Log4j2